Ehlers-Danlos Syndromes

 • These syndromes are caused by a defect in one of several genes that control the production of connective tissue.

-• The diagnosis is based on symptoms and results of a physical examination.
+• The diagnosis is based on symptoms and the results of genetic testing.

 • There is no cure for Ehlers-Danlos syndromes.